-What we can say is that after years of helping businesses define their strategy, is that when you take the time to invest and get it right, it helps create stability across all areas of the business and into the future.
+What we can say is that after years of helping businesses define their strategy, is that by taking the time to invest and get it right, you can help create stability across all areas of the business both now, and into the future.

 Take the time now to reflect on how your business strategy is currently set up, what changes you can anticipate, and how you want the business to grow in the future.

 It can also be a really exciting time in your business – why not try a new method of strategy development this year?
 With everyone mostly remote or distanced, get creative with your collaboration and be surprised at the results.

 Content Powered Progress

 Stick to showing your expertise and knowledge that is unique to you and your industry.
 If you can make it evergreen content, even better.
 This type of content ages much more slowly (if at all), meaning more people are likely to search it and read it over a greater period of time.

-If you’re showing that you’re up to date with news, events, information and industry knowledge, you set a great first impression as a business, drawing new partners and clients to you like a kind of amazing content-driven magnet.
+If you’re showing that you’re up to date with news, events, information and industry knowledge, you set a great first impression as a business, drawing new partners and clients to you like a content-driven magnet.
 Trust us, we’ve seen it happen.

 It’s Not EU, It’s Brexit

 When things are looking uncertain, you want to have people who’ve got your back and won’t let you down.
 Honesty, trust, and communication – these are the things we all look for in the best relationships.
 Business is no different.

 While there’s no need to get trigger happy with cutting costs, consider if something is really going to benefit your business when times get tough.
-Partnerships should be beneficial to both parties after all.
+Partnerships should be beneficial to both parties, after all.

-If you know your business is going to need help going through the Brexit transition for whatever reason (supply chains, shifting customer base, change of marketing strategy), then consider finding a partner to help support you.
+If you know that your business is going to need help going through the Brexit transition for whatever reason (supply chains, shifting customer base, change of marketing strategy), then consider finding a partner to help support you.